-This morning as I walked to work I looked by my left shoulder at the low winter sun haloed behind a solid wall of pearly cloud.
+As I walked to work this morning, I looked by my left shoulder at the low winter sun haloed behind a solid wall of pearly cloud.
 My gaze lingered on it.
 It was a pretty sight, and there was something almost classically symmetrical about it.
 It was cold.
-Glove weather I thought as I pulled a pair of cotton gloves on.
-The cold stung at my face and it seemed the coldest it had been yet this year.
+Glove weather, I thought as I pulled a pair of cotton gloves on.
+The cold stung my face, and it seemed the coldest it had been yet this year.
 I pulled my coat close to me and went the same way as I did every day.
-I listened to my iPhone and cast sleepy looks at the familiar pedestrians heading towards the train or tram or towards school.
-At work I said my hellos, booted up my PC, checked my email, then went across the road to get my coffee.
-For all the small variations this has been the pattern for months on end.
+I listened to my iPhone and cast sleepy looks at the familiar pedestrians heading towards the train or tram or school.
+I said my hellos at work, booted up my PC, checked my email, and then went across the road to get my coffee.
+For all the small variations, this has been the pattern for months on end.
 Everyone has a pattern.

 We got little of that.
-I wasn’t there, unfortunately, and so only have second hand reports from those who were.
+I wasn’t there, unfortunately, and so I only have second-hand reports from those who were.
 Most of the information was relayed in dribs and drabs, and much of what has been reported to me seems puzzling and sometimes contradictory.
-Right now we have no clear idea of what the situation is.
+Right now, we have no clear idea of what the situation is.

 I don’t know if Mum forgot the important stuff or didn’t ask the right questions; or if the doctor was deliberately opaque, as they are apt to be, in matters of life and death.
-It is frustrating and inconclusive when I, we, hoped to get something more definite, even if it was to be bad.
-It’s the unknowns that drag you down ultimately, but then I guess for all of modern science there are still variables and contingencies that add up to a lot of scientific unknowns.
-Something like this a doctor doesn’t want to commit too much lest he raise hopes falsely or dash them.
+It is frustrating and inconclusive when we hoped to get something more definite, even if it was to be bad.
+It’s the unknowns that drag you down ultimately, but then I guess for all of modern science, there are still variables and contingencies that add up to a lot of scientific unknowns.
+Something like this, a doctor doesn’t want to commit too much lest he raises hopes falsely or dashes them.
 It isn’t an exact science, we know that, but I would like to have the boundaries marked: best case, worst case, most likely.

-In all of this is personal experience.
-Over the journey I know of seven family members who have had cancer.
+In all of this is a personal experience.
+Over the journey, I know of seven family members who have had cancer.
 That history informs your thinking and your expectations.
-I try to guard against that: every case is different after all.
-Still in my experience the score-line reads 7 zip to cancer.
-In every instance it has been relatively quick, if rarely pretty.
-And so potentially I believe the worst because that is my experience.
+I try to guard against that: every case is different, after all.
+Still, in my experience, the score-line reads 7 zip to cancer.
+In every instance, it has been relatively quick, if rarely pretty.
+And so potentially, I believe the worst because that is my experience.
 It’ll get you every time.